 When Anger Becomes Depression: What To Do

 I often talk about depression to other people, and most of them would enumerate the signs and symptoms that they all feel – loneliness, sadness, low self-confidence, lack of enthusiasm to live, erratic sleep patterns, no or too much appetite, and suicidal thoughts.
 Their family members would attest to seeing these symptoms inside and outside of their homes.
+“When you find yourself spending more than you can afford, drinking or using drugs often, making knee-jerk relationship choices, or having overblown reactions to others, it could be a sign of deeper problems,” says Ryan Howes, PhD.
 These are some of the most common manifestations of depression.

 However, there are some individuals diagnosed with depression who are very irritable and have sudden bursts of anger or deep-seated feeling of rage within them.
 It seems that they are angry with anything and everything about their life.
 Their co-workers trigger their mood swings, their children piss them off quicker than usual, and even their friends provoke a temper.